-Betfair established the peer-to-peer exchange betting model; Polymarket brought blockchain-based prediction markets to prominence.
-By 2026, experienced traders often operate across both platforms — yet each serves distinct purposes.
-This guide breaks down the full picture.
+Betfair established the foundation for peer-to-peer exchange wagering; Polymarket brought blockchain-based prediction markets into prominence.
+By 2026, professional traders frequently operate across both platforms — yet each serves distinct purposes.
+This guide walks through the full breakdown.

 Key Differences at a Glance